manishrana7/icet-manish/doc/userguide/source/basic/construct_cluster_expansion.rst

 ----------------------

 Since the :class:`StructureContainer <icet.StructureContainer>` object created
 in the previous section, contains all the information required for constructing a cluster expansion, the next step is to train the parameters, i.e. to fit the *effective cluster interactions* (ECIs) using the target data.
-More precisely, the goal is to achieve the best possible agreement with set of training structures, which represent a subset of all the structures in the :class:`StructureContainer <icet.StructureContainer>`.
-In practice, this is a two step process that involves the initiation of an optimizer object (here a :class:`CrossValidationEstimator <icet.CrossValidationEstimator>`) with a list of target properties produced by the :func:`get_fit_data()
+More precisely, the goal is to achieve the best possible agreement with set of training structures, which represent a subset of all the structures in the :class:`StructureContainer <icet.fitting.StructureContainer>`.
+In practice, this is a two step process that involves the initiation of an optimizer object (here a :class:`CrossValidationEstimator
+<icet.fitting.CrossValidationEstimator>`) with a list of target properties
+produced by the :func:`get_fit_data() <icet.StructureContainer.get_fit_data>`
-<icet.StructureContainer.get_fit_data>` method of the
-:class:`StructureContainer <icet.StructureContainer>` as input argument.
+method of the :class:`StructureContainer <icet.StructureContainer>` as input argument.

 .. literalinclude:: ../../../../tutorial/basic/1_construct_cluster_expansion.py
    :start-after: # step 4
    :end-before: # step 5

-The :class:`CrossValidationEstimator <icet.CrossValidationEstimator>` optimizer
+The :class:`CrossValidationEstimator <icet.fitting.CrossValidationEstimator>`
-used here is intended to provide a reliable estimate for the cross validation (:term:`CV`) score.
+optimizer used here is intended to provide a reliable estimate for the cross validation (:term:`CV`) score.
 This is achieved by calling the :func:`validate
-<icet.CrossValidationEstimator.validate>` method.
-With the current (default)
+<icet.fitting.CrossValidationEstimator.validate>` method.
+With the current
-settings the :class:`CrossValidationEstimator <icet.CrossValidationEstimator>`
+(default) settings the :class:`CrossValidationEstimator
-then randomly splits the available data into a training and a validation set.
+<icet.fitting.CrossValidationEstimator>` then randomly splits the available
+data into a training and a validation set.
 The effective cluster interactions (:term:`ECIs`) are then found using the :term:`LASSO` method (``fit_method``).
 This procedure is repeated 10 times (``number_of_splits``). (*You will likely see a few "Convergence errors" when executing this command.
 For the present purpose these can be ignored.*)

 .. note::